Algonquin Heritage

 In 1993 our community was called Kichissippi South.
 The following year our community was renamed “Algonquins of Greater Golden Lake First Nation”.

 In 2016 the Agreement in Principle (AlP) was signed allowing the Land Claim to proceed.
-We are now working on the beneficiary criteria that will define who will be beneficiaries of the Algonquin Land Claim.
+We are now working on the Proposed Beneficiary Criteria that will define who will be beneficiaries of the Algonquin Land Claim.

 Where Do We Reside?

-We are a Non-Status Algonquin First Nation Community comprised mainly of members from the Pembroke, Petawawa, Black Bay Area and the surrounding Ottawa Valley.
-We now have 3000+ members who now span across all of Canada as well as some members live in the USA and Europe.
+We are a Non-Reserve Algonquin First Nation Community comprised mainly of members from the Pembroke, Petawawa, Black Bay Area and the surrounding Ottawa Valley.
+Our community center is now located at 856 Pembroke Street East, Pembroke, ON.
+KA 3M2.
+We now have roughly 1500 members who span across all of Canada as well as some members that live in the USA and Europe.

 How Do We Assist Our Community Members?

-We can point you in the right direction on where to apply for and possibly obtain Educational Funding such as Grants, Scholarships and Bursaries.
+- We can point community members in the right direction on where to apply for and possibly obtain Educational Funding such as Grants, Scholarships and Bursaries.

-At this present time we are working on trying to get our new Treaty passed along with creating/producing our new Constitution.
+- Presently, we are still working on getting our new Treaty passed along with creating and producing our new Constitution.

-We attend daily and weekly zoom meetings to control and resolve any issues at hand.
+- We attend daily and/or weekly zoom or in person meetings to control and resolve any issues at hand.

-We hold monthly Community / Elders Meetings with lunches and beverages (Covid-19 Permitting) to keep our community members informed of any new information or outcomes.
+- We hold monthly AGGLFN Community Meetings with lunches and beverages to keep our community members informed of any new information or outcomes.